A vector field assigns a vector to each point in space. In 3D:

 Simple 2D fields to recognize

-Most fields encountered in practice are combinations of these motifs.
+Most fields you’ll see are combinations of these.

 Visualization

 For 2D fields, draw the vector as an arrow with tail at , for a grid of sample points.
-For 3D fields, the visualization is harder — use 2D slices, streamlines, or color maps of magnitude.
-Stream plots (curves tangent to the field) often communicate more than arrow plots for complex fields.
+3D is harder: use 2D slices, streamlines, or color maps of magnitude.
+Stream plots (curves tangent to the field) usually read better than arrow plots for messier fields.

 Operations on vector fields